DronetDevDesign/weather-bee/README.md

 # Welcome to the WeatherBee app!
 The weather has been quite the buzz lately!
-Find out why on WeatherBee
+Find out why on the WeatherBee app!

 ## Purpose:
 Fun and easy way to check out the weather if you're going to travel or have outdoor activities planned.
+This app also gives you a five day forecast!

 <br>